 “Smile” and Yellow Wall

-MELT is home to some amazing ice cream, yes, but there’s also an amazing bright-yellow wall that gives you some of THE best lighting contrast for funky, vibrant selfies.
-Also, MELT often reposts their favorite insta’s to their Instagram.
+MELT is home to some amazing ice cream and their amazing bright-yellow wall gives visitors some of THE best lighting contrast for funky, vibrant selfies.
+MELT also reposts their favorite insta selfies to their Instagram.

-Check out their cool “Smile” tilework by the door.
-It’s another great shot-spot for those cute shoes you’re dying to show off
+Check out their cool “Smile” tile work by the door.
+It’s another great spot for those cute shoes you’re dying to show off.

 How to find it: Go to MELT.
 You can’t miss it.